-- HIST 190-3 World History to 1550; - HIST 191-3 World History since 1550; - Twelve credit hours in 200-level history courses; - HIST 300-3 Historiography: The Nature of the Historical Discipline: - and have attained a Cumulative GPA of no less than 3.33 upon completion of 60 credit hours.
+- HIST 190-3 World History to 1550; - HIST 191-3 World History since 1550; - Twelve credit hours in 200-level history courses; - HIST 300-3 Historiography: The Nature of the Historical Discipline; - and have attained a Cumulative GPA of no less than 3.33 upon completion of 60 credit hours.

-Having fulfilled the requirements of admission to the History Honours Degree Program, students must then complete 18 credit hours in 300-level history courses; 15 credit hours in 400-level history courses; and 12 credit hours in four additional history courses designed for honours students, for a total of 66 credit hours as a component of an undergraduate degree totaling 120 credit hours.
+Having fulfilled the requirements of admission to the

+History Honours Degree Program, students must then complete the requirements for the major including 54 credit hours for the History BA Program and 15 credit hours of additional history courses, listed below, designed for Honours students.

+HIST 500-3 Honours Historiography: Contemporary

+Theories and Methods

+HIST 501-3 Honours Directed Readings

+HIST 505-6 Honours Thesis

+HIST 545-3 Historical Methods and Approaches

+In addition to the above requirements, students need to ensure they have sufficient credit hours of elective work (including those for Academic Breadth) to total a minimum of 120 credit hours).

 Attaining the minimum requirement does not guarantee entry to the Honours Program, which is at the discretion of the Department.